vsrinivas/fuchsia/bin/network/README.md

-# Fuchsia Network Service
+# Network

-This repository contains the interfaces and implementation for Fuchsia's Network Service.
-It exposes a BSD-style socket interface and a higher-level FIDL HTTP interface.
+This repository contains the interface and implementation of FIDL Network Service.